tanayp327/PhysicsArcade/leaderboard.md

       // Get the name and score inputs from the HTML var nameInput = document.getElementById("nameInput").value;
       var scoreInput = document.getElementById("scoreInput").value;
       // Create a new entry object with rank 0, name from the input, and score from the input var newEntry = {
         rank: 0,
         name: nameInput,
         score: parseInt(scoreInput)
       };

-      // Add the new entry to the leaderboard data, update ranks, and regenerate the leaderboard leaderboardData.push(newEntry);
+      // Add the new entry to the leaderboard data, update ranks, regenerate the leaderboard, and update the server leaderboardData.push(newEntry);
       leaderboardData.sort(function(a, b) {
         return a.score - b.score;
       });
       updateRanks();
       generateLeaderboard();
+      updateLeaderboardData();
       // Reset the input fields
       document.getElementById("nameInput").value = "";
       document.getElementById("scoreInput").value = "";